 While the change pushed more businesses towards paid advertising, the upside is that Facebook wants people to create communities and love the content they see on their page.
 So if you focus on building that community, there are a ton of opportunities for your Page.

 So now you know how your reach compares to the average – but reach isn’t the only thing that matters, either.
 Not by a long shot.

 It means people seeing what you post and actually taking action, instead of scrolling on past without a second thought.
 And it’s easy to measure your own.

 On your spreadsheet, look at the Lifetime engaged users column.
 This gives you the engagement for each individual post.
 Add them up (hint: use the sum function instead of doing it manually) to get your total engagement for the month, then divide that number by your total number of people reached to get your engagement rate.

-According to the study, the average engagement rate in January was 4.32% of a Page’s reach – so again, you can compare your own engagement rate to the average.
+According to the study, the average engagement rate was 3.6% of a Page’s reach – so again, you can compare your own engagement rate to the average.

 And what if yours is really low?
 How can you get a better engagement rate?